-- Respond vs. React.
+- Respond vs. react.
 Pause before you react to things that happen to you.
-(That’s why people are told to count to 10 when they’re angry!)
+(That’s why people are told to count to ten when they’re angry!)
 Proverbs 14:29 says that “whoever is slow to anger has great understanding, but he who has a hasty temper exalts folly” (ESV).
 Sometimes it just takes a little extra thought to stop us from responding in a way we might regret later (James 1:19, 20).

 - Practice accountability.
 Your journal can help you with this.
-Be honest about what you struggled with and don’t beat yourself up if you make a misstep.
+Be honest about what you struggle with and don’t beat yourself up if you make a misstep.
 You could try an accountability partner who will check in on you and keep you on track.

 - Start with small goals and make an action plan for each goal.
 And reward yourself!
-We don’t have to deprive ourselves completely in order to grow.
+We don’t have to deprive ourselves in order to grow.

 Remember—God has sent His Holy Spirit to help us on this journey!

 - All we have to do is ask for help in our prayers and proceed with faith (Mark 11:24).